-Since its construction in 2008, MBARI’s MARS deep-sea observatory has hosted over two dozen [check 24 exactly] research projects from all over the world.
+Since its construction in 2008, MBARI’s MARS deep-sea observatory has hosted over two dozen [24 exactly] research projects from all over the world.
 However, hooking up instruments to the observatory can be very expensive--the underwater connectors alone can cost tens of thousands of dollars.
-To address this issue, MBARI engineers Craig Dawe and David French have developed a new wireless connection system that provides a cheaper, more reliable method for hooking up instruments to the observatory.
+To address this issue, MBARI engineers Craig Dawe and David French have developed a new wireless connection system that provides a less expensive method for hooking up instruments to the observatory.
 Their hope is that the “Deep-Sea Connect” system will allow additional researchers, and perhaps even school groups, to take advantage of the awesome potential of the MARS observatory.

-The heart of the MARS observatory, known as the “science node,” acts like a giant underwater USB port, providing electrical power and a high-speed data connection between instruments on the seafloor and computers on shore.
+The heart of the MARS observatory, known as the “science node,” acts like a giant underwater extension cord, providing electrical power and a high-speed data connection between instruments on the seafloor and computers on shore.
 Unfortunately, unlike a simple USB plug, the waterproof power and data connectors used on MARS can cost up to $50,000 dollars each.
 This means that, historically, only well-funded researchers have been able to use the observatory.

 The new Deep-Sea Connect system was connected to the MARS observatory for the first time on December 17, 2019.
-Deep-Sea Connect consists of a small metal frame with a titanium pressure housing that holds the “brains” of the system.
+Deep-Sea Connect consists of a small fiberglass frame with a titanium pressure housing that holds the “brains” of the system.
 On the sides and top of the frame are black plastic “paddles” that use radio waves to transmit power and data wirelessly underwater.

 As an initial test for the Deep-Sea Connect system, Dawe and French hooked up a small, inexpensive seismometer called a “Raspberry Shake.”
 Based on the popular Raspberry Pi microprocessor boards, these instruments have been labeled the “Volkswagens of seismometers.”
 Nonetheless, they can provide data that the manufacturer claims is “better than many of short-period seismometers in current use by the local networks of the USGS [US Geological Survey] and many developing countries.“